What is serif and sans serif?

 Transitional serif typefaces have sharper serifs and more contrasting strokes to create a style that's strong and dynamic, and is often used in law or academics.
 The influence of a pen is gone with Transitional typefaces.
 An example of this is through the vertical stress in the bowls of letters, meaning the thinnest part of the letter.
 In a Transitional typeface the thinnest part is completely vertical, whereas in the Humanist typefaces, the vertical stress is actually on a diagonal, since that's how the vertical stress of a letter generally is when words are handwritten.
 Georgia and Baskerville are Transitional serif typefaces.

 Slab Serif, or Egyptian or square serif, typefaces have heavy and boxy serifs with almost no contrast in the strokes of the letter.
 This creates a friendly yet authoritative feel, like in a marketing application.
 New typefaces were needed for advertising and such, so a bolder typeface was needed.
 Monospaced text is often considered to be Slab Serif.
-Popular Slab serif typefaces are Courier and Rockwell.
+Popular Slab serif typefaces include Courier and Rockwell.

 Sans serif typefaces are considered more modern than serif typefaces.
-They lack the strokes that distinguish a serif typeface, hence the use of the French word, "sans" which means without.
-Sans serif typefaces are often used to signify something clean, minimal, friendly or modern.
+They lack the strokes that distinguish a serif typeface, hence the use of the French word "sans," which means “without.”
+Sans serif typefaces are often used to signify something clean, minimal, friendly, or modern.

-Some of the most popular sans serif typefaces are: Arial, Helvetica, Open Sans, Calibri and Verdana.
+Some of the most popular sans serif typefaces are Arial, Helvetica, Open Sans, Calibri, and Verdana.
 Sans serif fonts are often used on the web for large groups of text because of the lower DPI (dots per inch) that screens have compared to print.
 Sans serif fonts are generally easier for children to read because they're simpler.

-There are three main types of sans serif fonts: humanist, transitional and geometric.
+There are three main types of sans serif fonts: humanist, transitional, and geometric.